darcato/pysmlib/doc/fsm.rst

 be important to understand exactly their behaviour, to avoid getting strange results in edge conditions.

-When the user call the method :method:`connect`, the library will look on the local network and search (via UDP broadcasts) for any IOC declaring a PV with the desired name.
+When the user call the method :meth:`connect`, the library will look on the local network and search (via UDP broadcasts) for any IOC declaring a PV with the desired name.
 This may take a small amount of time.
 After that a TCP connection is created with the IOC, if not already available.
 In fact, the same